-- The Town will use \$325,000 of fund balance to finance the subsequent year's budget. - State grants are expected to continue to decline as the state budget continues in deficit. - Current recession still has people cautious relative to spending. - Slow growth in the Grand List will continue to place upward pressure on real estate taxes, although residential construction does appear to be holding steady at moderate levels.
+- The Town will use \$850,000 of fund balance to finance the subsequent year's budget. - The town evaluated the options provided under Governor Lamont's Executive Order to provide tax relief.
+Towns were required to adopt one or both of the following programs: 1) eligible taxpayers who are significantly economically impacted by COVID-19 would be granted a 90-day deferment of real estate taxes, 2) lower the interest rate to 3% per year for the 90-day period (July through September 2020), on outstanding taxes.
+The Town elected to reduce the interest rate to 3% per year (or .25% per month) on late tax payments received during the period of July 1 through September 30 2020. - State grants are expected to continue to decline as the state budget continues in deficit. - Current recession still has people cautious relative to spending. - Slow growth in the Grand List will continue to place upward pressure on real estate taxes, although residential construction does appear to be holding steady at moderate levels.